On the Outs: Production

 The stories of the central characters are directly based on interviews that Silverbush and Skolnik conducted with young women at the Hudson County Juvenile Detention Center in Secaucus.
 Silverbush, Skolnik, and Paola Mendoza spent 4 months at the facility working with the young women and developing the characters.
 Originally, the film was going be to be about one girl, with Mendoza playing the part as she had personal experiences with gang activity in her youth.
 Silverbush said, "Once we started working with the girls in the jail, we realized there was no way we could limit ourselves to one character and do justice to the huge range of experiences that make up the lives of inner-city kids."
 The production decided to focus the film’s story on three characters: Oz, Suzette, and Marisol.

 The film was shot in November 2003 in Jersey City.
 The crew welcomed members of the local community, including gang members and drug dealers, to help out or appear in the film.

 Release

 The film premiered at the 2004 Toronto International Film Festival.
 It went on to screen at festivals like Slamdance, Berlinale, and GenArt, among others.
 The film was largely self-distributed, with Fader Films assisting with marketing.
+It received a limited theatrical release in New York City on July 13, 2005.
 On May 9, 2006, Polychrome Pictures released the film on DVD.